ISDuBA/ISDuBA/docs/developer/errorhandling.md

 ## Error categories

-The messages are defined in `error.ts`.
+The messages are defined in `client/src/lib/Errors/errors.ts`.

 ### Not Found